 Why clipper maintenance matters

 Three reasons: performance (clean, oiled blades cut smoothly instead of pulling), hygiene (disinfecting between clients is non-negotiable in a professional setting), and lifespan (well-kept clippers last years; neglected ones burn out blades and motors).
 Most clipper problems barbers blame on the machine are really maintenance issues.
+Looking after your blades means they last longer, saving you money in the long run and giving you the best cutting results.

 After every cut: the 60-second routine